Skip to main content

 Authenticate the user (optional)

-Regarding the id, you should provide an id that is non-guessable and isn't public.
+You should provide an id that is non-guessable and isn't public.
 (Email not allowed)

 await Iaphub.login("1e5494930c48ed07aa275fd2");